Rugby Colour Palette Project

 We have the brilliant Ruby Road and Jo Chalkblack developing and delivering our school and community engagement sessions.

 Ruby Road are a Warwickshire based storytelling collective with overactive imaginations and a passion for place.
-Co-founded by Sarah Annis and Red Isaac.
+Co-founded by Sarah Annis and Red Issac.

 As a collective they seek to transform public spaces through storytelling with projects that are rooted in the place and its communities.
 They were thrilled to be part of the recent Warwickshire ‘Our Spaces’ project, creating ‘We Shadows’ public art intervention in Stratford Upon Avon which had extensive local youth engagement.
 Sarah has also co-created and run engagement workshops in schools and communities throughout Warwickshire for other Our Spaces projects.